kvarak/dnd/docs/_RulesExtra/adventuring.md

   A Gear maintenance kit starts with a 1d8 usage die.

   </div>

+- **Daily Upkeep**.
+Spend a use of your gear maintenance kit taking care of your armor and weapons.
+For each weapon where you have rank 2, and for shields with which you are proficient, the following applies.
+The first time during the next day when a weapon or shield you are holding would break, it doesn’t.

 - **Sharpen Weapon**.
 If you have rank 2 with a weapon, you can spend some time maintaining it - this includes sharpening edged weapons, adjusting and maintaining balance of hammers and polearms, etc, taking care of the wear and tear put on it by adventuring and putting in peak condition.